EP 6. At the Peak of Europe's Silicon Valley: Meeting the Guitarist Who Rejected the World

 He walked away from years of stability, slung his guitar over his shoulder, and began wandering the world.
 Because of his solitary nature, the road wasn’t always kind.
 In Indonesia, he once found himself down to his last 40 euros.
 Yet, he kept playing.
 He traveled to Australia and beyond.
 Even now, he remains “unsuccessful” by worldly standards, with little to no savings, but he is truly free.
 He goes where he wants, plays what he feels, and refuses to chase the crowd.
 His initial courage to break the mold gave me, a stranger in a foreign land, a newfound confidence to pursue my own ideals.

-By 10:00 PM, the night finally settled in, leaving just the two of us on the platform.
-As he bent down to pack his heavy gear into bicycle panniers, I realized with surprise that he cycles an hour every day just to perform here.
-He talked while he packed, mentioning how he frequently loops post-rock bands like Mogwai and Godspeed You!
+Before I knew it, it was 10:00 PM.
+The sky had finally settled into a deep dark, leaving just the two of us on the viewing platform.
+He bent down, skillfully packing his heavy gear into bicycle panniers; only then did I realize, to my surprise, that he cycles an hour every day just to perform here.
+As he packed, he mentioned that his headphones were often filled with the post-rock sounds of Mogwai and Godspeed You!
 Black Emperor.
-Hearing I was looking for a guitar, he recommended the Thomann online store and spoke highly of Sire guitars.
-Then, almost to himself, he mentioned the Black Hole Symmetry pedal—a glint of longing in his eyes for its cosmic, endless, and profound spatial tones.
+Learning that I was looking for a guitar, he recommended checking out the Thomann online store and spoke very highly of Sire guitars.
+Then, almost as if talking to himself, he brought up the Black Hole Symmetry pedal, his eyes beneath the brim of his cap gleaming with a longing for those cosmic, infinite, and deep spatial tones.